 Represent your property and/or business effectively to a jury if your case goes to trial.

 In 2009, the State of Indiana appropriated a 25-acre piece of development land in Terre Haute, IN, owned by a prominent local doctor.
-This piece of land was directly adjacent to a highway exit ramp, near high intensity commercial development.
-Regardless of these facts, the State of Indiana argued that the property should be valued as recreation and/or farmland, and it offered $350,000 for a total acquisition of the property.
+The land was directly adjacent to a highway exit ramp, near a high-intensity commercial development.
+However, the State of Indiana argued that the property should be valued as recreation and/or farmland, and offered $350,000 for a total acquisition of the property.

-When forced with a significant impact due to highway construction, Holiday Inn sought representation from Sever Storey.
+Holiday Inn then sought representation from Sever Storey.
 Initially, INDOT offered $75,000.
 Working with nationally recognized experts in the hotel development and management communities, Sever Storey was able to demonstrate a large financial impact had occurred.
 The case settled 25 days before trial for $3,000,000.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE

 Landowners forget this one thing when dealing with utility companies that want an easement across their land.LEARN MORE